Darden Restaurants: Darden

 In 1995, General Mills decided to spin off its restaurant chains to focus on consumer food products.
 The new company was named Darden Restaurants, after Red Lobster's founder.
 General Mills stockholders received one share of Darden for every common share of General Mills held.
 General Mills restaurants had $108 million net income in that year.
 At the end of 1995, Darden operated 1,250 restaurants in 49 states with 73 locations in Canada.

 Darden Restaurants was spun off from General Mills beginning on May 9, 1995, when it began trading on the when-issued basis at $9.75 a share.
 The company became a fully separate entity on May 31, 1995, when its shares went on sale on the NYSE.
 The shares opened at $10.75, 17% below expectations, but climbed to $11.125 by the close of trading.

 Darden executives planned to have two additional chains in place by 1998.
 In March 1996, Darden launched a test of a Bahama Breeze Caribbean Grille concept featuring food and drinks found in the islands of the Caribbean Sea and a Caribbean theme.

 Markets were oversaturated with restaurants in 1997, forcing Darden to close 48 poorly performing locations and lose $91 million due to the restructuring.
 Red Lobster and Olive Garden were given makeovers in 1998.
 Darden also made a profit of $102 million that year.

-1999 saw Darden opening an additional location after recovering from the 1996–1997 losses.
-The company then began testing a new concept entitled Smokey Bones BBQ Sports Bar that opened in late 1999 in Orlando.
-The restaurant is a sports bar concept featuring barbecue and related foodstuffs in an Appalachian mountain-lodge setting.
+In 1999, Darden opened an additional location after recovering from the 1996–1997 losses.
+The company then began testing a new concept called Smokey Bones BBQ Sports Bar, which opened in late 1999 in Orlando.
+The restaurant is a sports bar concept featuring barbecue and related foodstuffs in an Appalachian mountain lodge setting.

-In 2003, Seasons 52 was under development to "provide guests the opportunity to indulge while still eating well".
+In 2003, Seasons 52 was under development to "provide guests the opportunity to indulge while still eating well."
 Seasons 52 restaurants were only being opened in the Florida or Atlanta markets during its initial phase.

 Darden announced in January 2007 that the company was willing to expand by purchasing existing 100-location chains or even considering franchisors.
 By May, Darden indicated that its Smokey Bones division would be sold and/or shut down including the two Rocky River Grillhouse, the proposed replacement concept for Smokey Bones.
 In August, Darden acquired rival Atlanta-based restaurant holder Rare Hospitality for US$1.4 billion, gaining Rare's two chains, The Capital Grille and LongHorn Steakhouse.
 As part of the Rare acquisition, Darden set up its Specialty Restaurant Group to include Capital Grille, Bahama Breeze, and Seasons 52.
 In December, Darden announced that it would sell its Smokey Bones chain to Barbeque Integrated, Inc., an affiliate of Sun Capital Partners, Inc., for approximately $80 million.
 The sale was completed in January 2008.